Utsab96/taskListWebSpider/README.md

 Project Name-TaskApi

 For setting the project copy the reposetory.
+Download NodeJs mongodb
-Provide the database connection link for a cloud database For a local database keep it as it is.
+install nodemon as npm install nodemon -g(installing it globally) Provide the database connection link for a cloud database For a local database keep it as it is.
 Just initialize the program database will automaticlly get created as name taskList unless you chnage the in provided link
+Before you run the programme in terminal write npm install(so all the dependicies will get install) or you can install manully dependicies as given the project.json file as example npm install express cors dotenv

 Create a .env file for the environment provide your PORT and HOST after all the conncetion test the APIs